A universal framework for the quantum simulation of Yang-Mills theory: Acknowledgment

 \section{Acknowledgment}

-The authors would like to thank Georg Bergner and Hrant Gharibyan for discussions about the minimal model, and Yuta Kikuchi and Nathan Fitzpatrick for useful comments on the manuscript.
+The authors would like to thank Georg Bergner and Hrant Gharibyan for discussions about the minimal model, and Nathan Fitzpatrick, Yuta Kikuchi, and Emanuele Mendicelli for useful comments on the manuscript.
 M.~H., F.~N.~and E.~R.~thank the Royal Society International Exchanges award IEC/R3/213026.
 M.~H.~thanks the STFC for the support through the consolidated grant ST/Z001072/1.
 F.~N.~is supported in part by Nippon Telegraph and Telephone Corporation (NTT) Research, the Japan Science and Technology Agency (JST) (via the CREST Quantum Frontiers program Grant No. JPMJCR24I2, the Quantum Leap Flagship Program (Q-LEAP), and the Moonshot R\&D Grant Number JPMJMS2061), and also by the Office of Naval Research (ONR) Global (via Grant No.~{N62909-23-1-2074}).
-J.~C.~H.~acknowledges support from the Max Planck Society.
+J.~C.~H.~acknowledges funding by the Max Planck Society, the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) under Germany’s Excellence Strategy --- EXC-2111 --- 390814868, and the European Research Council (ERC) under the European Union’s Horizon Europe research and innovation program (Grant Agreement No.~101165667) --- ERC Starting Grant QuSiGauge.
+Views and opinions expressed are, however, those of the author(s) only and do not necessarily reflect those of the European Union or the European Research Council Executive Agency.
+Neither the European Union nor the granting authority can be held responsible for them.
+This work is part of the Quantum Computing for High-Energy Physics (QC4HEP) working group.